-The principle of least privilege is a cybersecurity approach, where users have access to only the data and resources they require to perform their daily job.
+The principle of least privilege (POLP) is a cybersecurity approach, where users have access to only the data and resources they require to perform their daily job.
 This principle is also called the principle of minimal privilege, access control principle and the principle of least authority.

 When your organization operates by the principle of least privilege, users are granted the bare minimum of privileges to resources such as networks, systems and applications.
-By establishing least privilege in the context of a Zero Trust security model, organizations will significantly mitigate the risk of compromise, breach and illicit access to high-value data.
+By establishing least privilege in the context of a Zero Trust security model, organizations will significantly mitigate the risk of compromise, breach and authorize access to high-value data.
 For example, does your organization’s marketing managers need access to your software development environment?
 Of course not.
 Similarly, do your software developers need access to payroll data?
 No. Following the principle of least privilege, both user groups will only have permissions needed for their basic job functions.

 Note that the principle of least privilege applies to all access: by humans and non-human (machine) users, such as devices, bots and software applications.
 In an era of booming demand for credentials and data sharing, threat actors are probing for weaknesses in your network and apps.
 Identity sprawl is the downside of easier interoperability that the transition to cloud-based resources offers.
 This interoperability is another reason to implement Zero Trust, so that no user is granted more permissions than those required to execute approved tasks.
 Anything more increases the cybersecurity exposure gap of an organization.